 Once you receive your glasses, you’ll have 30 days to return or exchange them.
 This is true for eyewear, accessories and unopened or defective contact lenses.

 Additionally, there’s a six-month no-scratch guarantee for eyeglasses and sunglass lenses.
 Warby Parker will replace the scratched lenses for free within the first six months.

 3. How Much Do Warby Parker Glasses Cost?

 Frames vary in price based on the materials from which they’re made.
 Lens prices also vary based on the specific features your prescription requires.

-Generally, frames and prescription lenses range from $95 to $495 in total.
-While these prices aren’t as low as those at Zenni Optical, they do beat the median price of frames and lenses at Costco Optical.
+Generally, frames and single-vision lenses range from $95 to $195 in total.
+While these prices aren’t as low as those at Zenni Optical, they are on par with the price of frames and lenses at Costco Optical.

-At Warby Parker, progressive lenses begin at $295, and progressive sunglasses are available from $395.
-For single-vision lenses, you can choose to add polycarbonate blue-light filtering for $50 or light-responsiveness from $100.
+At Warby Parker, progressive lenses begin at $295, and precision progressives are available from $395.
+For single-vision lenses, you can choose to add polycarbonate blue-light filtering for $50 or light responsiveness from $100.

 Again, if you have FSA or HSA dollars to spend or eye insurance that you’d like to use, select your carrier on the website for details on how to apply it.

 No matter what your total comes to, you can expect free shipping on all orders.
 Expedited shipping, which typically cuts the turnaround time in half, is available for $25 plus tax during checkout.